 Automation plays a key role in digital banking transformation.
 New technological solutions, powered by Artificial Intelligence (AI) and Machine Learning (ML) help financial institutions to improve operational agility, increase overall efficiency, and deliver a greater customer experience.

-By implementing automation, banks can eliminate repetitive administrative tasks, simplify and improve data analysis, risk assessment, verification, and other routine operations.
+By implementing automation, banks can eliminate repetitive administrative tasks, and simplify and improve data analysis, risk assessment, verification, and other routine operations.
 Not only does it help bank employees to concentrate on more complex tasks and perform them more effectively, but also decreases the risk of human mistakes.

 When it comes to customer experience, automation brings banking services to a new level:

 - Customer onboarding.
-Traditional onboarding involves gathering, classification, and extracting large amounts of customer information.
+Traditional onboarding involves gathering, classifying, and extracting large amounts of customer information.
 It is usually complicated, time-consuming, and vulnerable to clerical mistakes.
 Automation can streamline this process, making it more efficient and user-friendly.

 - Payments and savings management.
-Not only do customers want to perform all the banking operations online, but also they want to shift this responsibility to their banks.
+Not only do customers want to perform all their banking operations online, but also they want to shift this responsibility to their banks.
 A growing number of people are opting for “set it and forget it” logic in managing their payments and, especially, savings.
 According to the Chase study, 91% of their customers who are already using Autosave rate it as a convenient way to stay accountable.
 Thus, by adopting automation saving plans, banks can deliver a more convenient experience to their customers and best meet their growing demands.

 Real-time payments (RTP) also known as immediate payments have received particular attention, especially during the coronavirus crisis.
-They provide customers with such features as immediate or close to immediate transactions, 24/7/365 availability, data-rich, and standardized messaging that contains all the relevant billing information.
+They provide customers with such features as immediate or close to-immediate transactions, 24/7/365 availability, data-rich, and standardized messaging that contains all the relevant billing information.

 Among RTP’s top benefits are seamless efficiency, high processing speed, and safety.